pratheeshkumar99/aarp-health-theme-analyzer/README.md

 - The entire pipeline processed 296 articles at **$0.023 USD per article**, keeping it **well under 3 cents per article**.
 - This setup ensures high-quality output while maintaining strong cost-efficiency for scalable deployments.

+---

+## Future Scope of Work

+I plan to extend this work in the following key directions to make the system more robust, automated, and scalable:

+1. **Scheduled Updates with Airflow DAGs**
+   Integrate **Apache Airflow** to run the entire pipeline (scraping, summarization, clustering) on a regular schedule.
+This will allow AARP to automatically update themes as new articles are published, and monitor how content trends evolve over time — such as seasonal spikes in flu-related content or rising interest in mental health topics.

+2. **Persistent Storage and Incremental Clustering**
+   Connect the pipeline to a **database backend** (e.g., PostgreSQL or BigQuery) to persist article summaries and historical clustering data.
+This enables future batches of articles to reference and reuse previous themes, improving consistency.
+Over time, we can evaluate how articles align with or diverge from existing clusters.

+3. **LLM-as-a-Judge for Cluster Validation**
+   Add a validation module where a separate LLM (e.g., GPT-4 or Claude) is used to **evaluate the coherence of each cluster**.
+This “LLM-as-a-judge” step can flag poor or noisy clusters, recommend merging similar themes, and ensure higher-quality output.